cryptpad/documentation/user_guide/apps/form.rst

 Anonymous responses with access list
 +++++++++++++++++++++++++++++++++++++

-To conduct an anonymous survey within a known group of users, the anonymous answers feature can be combined with an :ref:`access_list`.
+To conduct an anonymous survey with a known group of users, the anonymous answers feature can be combined with an :ref:`access_list`.

-To access the form, participants need to be logged in to an account that is on the access list (either directly or through a :ref:`team <teams>` they are part of.
+To access the form, participants need to be logged in to an account that is on the access list (either directly or through a :ref:`team <teams>` they are part of).

 If anonymous answers are allowed on the form, participants are able to answer anonymously while the access list ensures they are coming from a specific group of users.